Why are more people filing for divorce after retirement?

 In the past, people who were involved in a bad marriage may have been stuck in the situation due to financial concerns.
 Many people simply could not afford to file for divorce, and women who had stayed at home to raise the kids had no way of supporting themselves once the divorce was finalized.
 As more women have infiltrated the workforce, many have become more independent and are able to afford living on their own.

 Things to consider

 This independence does not mean, however, that there are not financial implications of living separate lives after sharing a combined income for so many years.
 Some people are forced to file for government assistance in order to make ends meet.
 Furthermore, going back to work after retirement can be difficult for seniors who suffer from physical and mental ailments.
-When filling for divorce after the age of 50, people may want to consider what types of marital assets they are entitled to in the divorce settlement.
+When filing for divorce after the age of 50, people may want to consider what types of marital assets they are entitled to in the divorce settlement.
 In addition to a portion of the home and vehicles, divorcees may receive a portion of their spouses’ retirement benefits, Social Security, 401k plan, stocks, money market accounts and other financial investments that they have made over the years.

 Speak to an attorney

 It may be difficult to make financial and other life decisions when going through a divorce.
 Separating after years of marriage can be emotional, and you may find yourself seeking answers to some crucial questions regarding your divorce case.
 A family attorney in California may prove to be helpful, and may assist you in getting the financial assets and property that is rightfully yours in the settlement.